dns-vsm/embeddings/README.md

 Open a terminal, activate the dns-vsm virtual enviroment and type <i>python</i> to enter to the Python's interactve mode.

-The DNS-VSM uses the gennsim's wrapper for FastText, so in order to use the DNS-VSM you need to import the FastText wrapper as follows:
+The DNS-VSM uses the gensim's wrapper for FastText, so in order to use the DNS-VSM you need to import the FastText wrapper as follows:

 ```
 from gensim.models.wrappers.fasttext import FastText as ft